 Traditional chenille is created with a soft, feathery yarn and adds a wonderfully fluffy texture and dimension to a project.
 Thanks to Dritz® Quilting, now you can add the look of chenille to your next project with a minimum of prep time on your part.
 Dritz® Make Your Own Chenille is a ⅝” wide, 100% cotton fabric, cut on the bias.
 The looser weave of the fabric and its raw edges allow you to stitch it on, then simply wash-fluff-and dry to create the fuzzy feel of chenille.
 We added six looping rows of scallops across across a snuggly lap blanket.
 And here’s your interesting fact for the day: the name comes from the French word for caterpillar.

 The Dritz® Make Your Own Chenille trim is available in four bright colors plus black and white.
 We used the rich royal purple for our lap blanket, which was the perfect compliment to the color palette of our front and back quilting cotton panels.
-What colors would you like to see them add should they decide to expand the collection?

 The product comes on 20 yard rolls, which makes it very easy to apply, especially when following a drawn guide line.
 Since our rows were quite long, we found it best to simply leave the trim on the roll, slowing unwinding it along the scallops, then trimming once we’d gone all the way across.

 After several wash-fluff-and-dry tests, we decided to use three layers of the trim to create the “fluffy-ness factor” we liked best.
 You can use a single layer or stack multiple layers to get your favorite look.
 The package instructions suggest stitching each layer independently, but we found it worked just as well to stitch down the center through all the layers at once.
 Again, testing first on scraps is always our recommendation.